Nargis: 1949–1954: Rise to prominence, success and setback

+1955–1958: Resurgence and stardom

+Nargis revived her career with Raj Kapoor's social drama Shree 420 (1955).
+In the film, Nargis portrays a school teacher who becomes Raj's (played by Kapoor) love interest.
+It was Nargis' last under Raj Kapoor's direction.
+Commenting on the performance, rediff said that "The performances help the film's endorsement of ethical living and high thinking.
+Nargis' quiet demeanour in the film contrasted with Raj Kapoor's flamboyance".
+The film was a major blockbuster, emerging as the highest-grossing film in India at the time.

 She once again collaborated with Kapoor for the box office success Chori Chori (1956), which revolves around a girl (Nargis) who runs away from her house in order to marry a gold digger pilot (Pran), but ends up falling for a news reporter (Kapoor) whom she meets in a bus.
+Described by ThePrint which praised the lead's chemistry.
+The film was also a major box office success emerging as one of the highest-grossing films of the year.
 In the same year, she did a special appearance in Kapoor's Jagte Raho.
 The film was her last to co-star Raj Kapoor.

 In 1957, she appeared in Mehboob Khan's Oscar-nominated epic drama Mother India, which won her the Filmfare Award for Best Actress.
 Baburao Patel of the film magazine, Filmindia, in December 1957, described Mother India as "the greatest picture produced in India" and wrote that no other actress would have been able to perform the role as well as Nargis.
-Also in 1957, she acted in the Pardesi (marketed as Journey Beyond Three Seas in English), which was an Indo-Soviet co-production.
-After her marriage to Sunil Dutt in 1958, Nargis gave up her film career to settle down with her family, after her last few films were released.
+Mother India is generally regarded as Nargis's best performance.
+Box Office India gave the film's net collection as ₹40 million and its gross as ₹80 million, the highest for an Indian film up until Mughal-e-Azam (1960), while estimating that Mother India's inflation-adjusted net would be equivalent to ₹1.173 billion in January 2008.
+Box Office India later estimated in 2017 that Mother India had over 100 million footfalls at the domestic box office, making it one of the highest-grossing Indian films of all time when adjusted for inflation.
+Nargis won the Filmfare Best Actress Award in 1958 and became the first Indian to receive the Best Actress award at the Karlovy Vary International Film Festival in present-day Czech Republic.
+Also in 1957, she acted in Pardesi (marketed as Journey Beyond Three Seas in English), which was an Indo-Soviet co-production.
+She married Sunil Dutt who played one of her son in Mother India.
+After their marriage in 1958, Nargis gave up her film career to settle down with her family, after her last few films were released.
+From 1951 to 1957, Box Office India ranked Nargis as the top actress.